simeononsecurity/simeononsecurity.ch/content/articles/best-cybersecurity-certifications-for-beginners-career-guide/index.en.md

 The CEH certification covers topics such as **footprinting and reconnaissance, scanning networks, enumeration, system hacking, malware threats, social engineering**, and more.
 It equips beginners with the skills to conduct authorized simulated attacks to assess the effectiveness of security measures and identify areas for improvement.

-If you are interested in preparing for the Certified Ethical Hacker (CEH) certification exam, you can find valuable resources and practice tests at [this link](https://simeononsecurity.com/cyber-security-career-playbook/cyber-security-certifications-degrees-and-certificates/certifications/preparing-for-the-ceh-certified-ethical-hacker-certification-exam/).
+If you're interested in preparing for the Certified Ethical Hacker (CEH) certification exam, you can find valuable resources and practice tests at [this link](https://simeononsecurity.com/cyber-security-career-playbook/cyber-security-certifications-degrees-and-certificates/certifications/preparing-for-the-ceh-certified-ethical-hacker-certification-exam/).
 This resource provides guidance on how to prepare for the CEH certification exam and offers tips and study materials to help you succeed.

-Additionally, you can visit [this link](https://simeononsecurity.com/ceh-practice-test) to access a CEH practice test, which allows you to test your knowledge and familiarize yourself with the exam format.
+Also, you can visit [this link](https://simeononsecurity.com/ceh-practice-test) to access a CEH practice test, which allows you to test your knowledge and familiarize yourself with the exam format.

 ______